 You can measure the downtime in minute alongside the uptime as a percentage.
 Having an uptime over 99,9% is considered good and is favourable.Relevant Showcase Dashboard

-By knowing which issues appear and for how long, you can better develop standard processes and strategies to tackle them as they happen, and benchmark over time the evolution.Relevant Showcase Dashboard
+By knowing which issues appear and for how long, you can better develop standard processes and an efficient strategy to tackle them as they happen, and benchmark over time the evolution.Relevant Showcase Dashboard

 The lowest the percentage, the better, since it means that you have more issues solved than not.Relevant Showcase Dashboard